VJing: Publications

 Databases of visual content and promotional documentation became available on DVD formats and online through personal websites and through large databases, such as the "Prelinger Archives" on Archive.org.
 Many VJs began releasing digital video loop sets on various websites under Public Domain or Creative Commons licensing for other VJs to use in their mixes, such as Tom Bassford's "Design of Signage" collection (2006), Analog Recycling's "79 VJ Loops" (2006), VJzoo's "Vintage Fairlight Clips" (2007) and Mo Selle's "57 V.2" (2007).

 Promotional and content-based DVDs began to emerge, such as the works from the UK's ITV1 television series Mixmasters (2000–2005) produced by Addictive TV, Lightrhythm Visuals (2003), Visomat Inc. (2002), and Pixdisc, all of which focused on the visual creators, VJ styles and techniques.
 These were then later followed by NOTV, Atmospherix, and other labels.
 Mia Makela curated a DVD collection for Mediateca of Caixa Forum called "LIVE CINEMA" in 2007, focusing on the emerging sister practice of "live cinema".
 Individual VJs and collectives also published DVDs and CD-ROMs of their work, including Eclectic Method's bootleg video mix (2002) and Eclectic Method's "We're Not VJs" (2005), as well as eyewash's "DVD2" (2004) and their "DVD3" (2008).

 Books reflecting on the history, technical aspects, and theoretical issues began to appear, such as "The VJ Book: Inspirations and Practical Advice for Live Visuals Performance" (Paul Spinrad, 2005), "VJ: Audio-Visual Art and VJ Culture" (Michael Faulkner and D-Fuse, 2006), "vE-jA: Art + Technology of Live Audio-Video" (Xárene Eskandar [ed], 2006), and "VJ: Live Cinema Unraveled" (Tim Jaeger, 2006).
 The subject of VJ-DJ collaboration also started to become a subject of interest for those studying in the field of academic human–computer interaction (HCI).

 Video Scratching

-In 2004, Pioneer DJ released the DVJ-X1 DVD player, which allowed DJ’s to scratch and manipulate videos like vinyl.
+In 2004, Pioneer released the DVJ-X1 DVD player, which allowed DJ's to scratch and manipulate videos like vinyl.
 In 2006 Pioneer released a successor unit, DVJ-1000, with similar functionality.
 Those video players have inspired DJ software makers to add video plugins to their software.
 The first example of this was Numark Virtual Vinyl, released in 2007, which had this option available.
 In 2008, Serato Scratch Live received the same option, called Video-SL.
 This allowed turntable manipulations of videos, and added more options to the Rane TTM-57SL mixer.